Ken Klippenstein: Use of the Freedom of Information Act

-Internet pranks
+Online pranks

-Klippenstein has occasionally been the subject of reporting as well due to him pranking individuals from across the political spectrum.
-Following a Twitter flame war with Tesla CEO Elon Musk, he attracted Musk's attention by sharing a Vogue photograph from the 2014 Vanity Fair Oscars afterparty showing Musk with Ghislaine Maxwell, a long-time associate of the late convicted sex offender Jeffrey Epstein, who has been convicted of sex trafficking.
-Musk, who as of June 3, 2020, had 35.5 million Twitter followers, publicly posted that Klippenstein was a "douche-about-town."
+According to The Daily Beast, Klippenstein "has a history of pranking unknowing targets on Twitter".
+After a Twitter flame war with Tesla CEO Elon Musk, he shared a Vogue photograph from the 2014 Vanity Fair Oscars afterparty showing Musk with Ghislaine Maxwell, a long-time associate of the late Jeffrey Epstein, who had been convicted of sex trafficking.
+Twitter owner Musk responded by posting that Klippenstein was a "douche-about-town".
+On January 9, 2024, Klippenstein and other journalists were abruptly banned from Twitter without explanation.
+After the ban received media coverage, Klippenstein and the other journalists were reinstated.

-In July 2019, Klippenstein was covered in the media after a Twitter incident in which he was retweeted by Iowa Congressman Steve King just before changing his Twitter display name to "Steve King is a white supremacist."
+In July 2019, Klippenstein was covered in the media after a Twitter incident in which he was retweeted by Iowa Congressman Steve King just before changing his Twitter display name to "Steve King is a white supremacist".
 In March 2021, Klippenstein pranked author Naomi Wolf by recommending she tweet an image of a fabricated anti-vaxxer quotation paired with a picture of American pornography actor Johnny Sins.

-On Memorial Day 2021, Klippenstein tricked political commentators Dinesh D'Souza and Matt Schlapp as well as Florida Congressman Matt Gaetz into retweeting a photograph of Lee Harvey Oswald, John F. Kennedy's assassin, whom Klippenstein claimed was his veteran grandfather.
+On Memorial Day 2021, Klippenstein tricked political commentators Dinesh D'Souza and Matt Schlapp, as well as former Florida Congressman Matt Gaetz, into retweeting a photograph of John F. Kennedy's assassin Lee Harvey Oswald, whom Klippenstein claimed was his veteran grandfather.
 After being retweeted by Gaetz, Klippenstein changed his display name on Twitter to be "matt gaetz is a pedo".
 Gaetz later deleted his retweet.